As used in this rule:

 (D) Opt-out provision.

 The bureau will automatically apply the cap to an employer that meets the eligibility requirements of paragraphs (C)(1)(a) and (C)(1)(b) of this rule.
-If an employer wishes to not have the cap applied, the employer must notify the bureau in writing by the last business day in September of the policy year.
+If an employer wishes to not have the cap applied, the employer must notify the bureau in writing by the last business day in September of the policy year for private employers and the last business day in March of the policy year for public employer taxing districts.

 (E) Application of cap to successor policies.